Princes Street Gardens: Monuments

 Along the south side of Princes Street are many statues and monuments.
 In the East Gardens most prominent is the Scott Monument, a Neo-Gothic spire built in 1844 to honour Sir Walter Scott.
 Within East Princes Street Gardens there are statues of the explorer David Livingstone, the publisher and Lord Provost Adam Black and the essayist Professor John Wilson, who wrote under the pseudonym Christopher North.
 There is also a small commemorative stone honouring the volunteers from the Lothians and Fife who fought in the Spanish Civil War.

 Edinburgh's Christmas

 Every year, in the weeks leading up to the end of the year, the East Gardens are transformed into 'Edinburgh's Christmas'.
 This includes a variety of amusement park rides and the Christmas Market, which has food and gifts from all around the world.
-The most notable attraction is the 33 metre (108 feet) high Ferris wheel, often dubbed 'The Edinburgh Eye'.
+The most notable attraction is the 33 metre (108 feet) high Ferris wheel.